ramapriyanv/Colorize-BW-Images/README.md

 streamlit run src/app.py
 ```
 ## Usage
-Run the Streamlit App using the command above.
+1. Run the Streamlit App using the command above.

-Upload grayscale images in the web interface.
+2. Upload grayscale images in the web interface.

+## License
 Click "Colorize Image" to process the image.

 View and download the colorized image from the interface.